 GRAND STRATEGIST (2014-Present)

-Katherine Hemple, PhD, has more than 15 years of experience in community organizing, activism and teaching.
-A consultant, press liaison and advocate for organizations developing legislation to license Certified Professional Midwives (CPMs), Katherine served as the Campaign Manager of the Big Push for Midwives Campaign through December 2014.
+Katherine Hemple, PhD, has more than 20 years of experience in community organizing, activism and teaching.
+A consultant, press liaison and advocate for organizations developing legislation to license Certified Professional Midwives (CPMs), Katherine has served as the Campaign Manager of the Big Push for Midwives Campaign since 2007.
 As Legislative Chair for the Wisconsin Guild of Midwives, Katherine drafted legislation to license Certified Professional Midwives in Wisconsin and co-led a statewide, bi-partisan grassroots advocacy campaign to successfully pass the bill into law in 2006.
 In support of that effort, she founded Wisconsin Birth Options, a statewide grassroots network devoted to maternity care reform in Wisconsin.
 In 2006 she received the Citizens for Midwifery Susan F. Hodges Award for Outstanding Leadership in Midwifery Advocacy.

 Katherine also founded and continues to moderate a number of national e-lists focused on maternity care reform in other states, which have a combined membership of more than 1,000 individuals.
 In addition, she serves as a consultant to national and state midwifery and consumer organizations working on a range of maternity care issues, from increasing access to midwives to decreasing the rate of cesarean sections.
 In support of these efforts, Katherine has successfully organized and launched public relations campaigns and large-scale rallies in Richmond, VA, Washington, D.C., Chicago and Pittsburgh, which have drawn local and national media attention to the issues surrounding the legal status of midwives in the United States.